Improving Probability-based Prompt Selection Through Unified Evaluation and Analysis: Probability-based Prompt Selection

 \subsection{Existing Approaches}

 Table~\ref{tab:methods} provides the summary of the existing approaches for probability-based prompt selection.
-In the equations, we use $p(\textbf{y}|x,t) \in \mathbb{R}^{|Y|}$ to express the output probability distribution of the model over the answer choices $P_\theta(Y|X=x,T=t)$ when the instantiated prompt $\iota(x,t)$ is given as the input.
-The probability for each $y$ is calculated as
+In the equations, we use $p(\mathbf{y}|x,t) \in \mathbb{R}^{|Y|}$ to express the output probability distribution of the model over the answer choices, $P_\theta(Y|X=x,T=t)$, when the instantiated prompt $\iota(x,t)$ is given as the input.
+The probability for each $y \in Y$ is calculated as

-where $\log \tilde{p}(y|x,t)$ is the unnormalized logit that the model outputs.\footnote{When $y$ uses the verbalizer that is tokenized into more than one tokens unless specified otherwise by the prompt selection method\footnote{The calculation of \prob of MI uses only the logit of the first token (dubbed as One-Token Response (OTR) in \citet{Sorensen2022-nm}).}, we apply the mean of log-probability over the tokens of the verbalizer for balanced and unbalanced datasets (dataset categories are described in Section~\ref{sec:unified_setup}) and the sum of log-probability for dynamic datasets to obtain $\log \tilde{p}(y|x,t)$.} We use $\text{H}(q(\textbf{y}))$ to denote the entropy of an arbitrary probability distribution $q(\textbf{y}) \in \mathbb{R}^{|Y|}$, $-\sum_{y \in Y} q(y) \log q(y)$.
-When $q(\textbf{y}) = p(\textbf{y}|x,t)$, we use $\text{H}(Y|x,t)$ to represent its entropy $\text{H}(Y|X=x,T=t)$.
+where $\log \tilde{p}(y|x,t)$ is the unnormalized logit that the model outputs.
+When $y$'s verbalizer is tokenized into more than one token, we calculate $\log \tilde{p}(y|x,t)$ as the mean of log-probability over the tokens of the verbalizer for datasets with fixed answer choices, and as the sum of log-probability for datasets with dynamically changing sentence-type answer choices, except for the method proposed by \citet{Sorensen2022-nm} which explicitly specifies that the calculation of \prob uses only the logits of the first token (dubbed as One-Token Response (OTR) in their work).
+We use $\text{H}(q(\mathbf{y}))$ to denote the entropy of an arbitrary probability distribution $q(\mathbf{y}) \in \mathbb{R}^{|Y|}$, $-\sum_{y \in Y} q(y) \log q(y)$.
+When $q(\mathbf{y}) = p(\mathbf{y}|x,t)$, we use $\text{H}(Y|x,t)$ to represent its entropy $\text{H}(Y|X=x,T=t)$.

-\paragraph{Mutual Information (MI)} \citet{Sorensen2022-nm} propose to select one prompt for the evaluation dataset that maximizes the mutual information between the evaluation instances $X$ and their corresponding model predictions $Y$ given prompt $t$, whose equation is shown in the first row of Table~\ref{tab:methods}.
+\paragraph{Mutual Information (MI)} \citet{Sorensen2022-nm} propose to select one prompt for the evaluation dataset that maximizes the mutual information between the evaluation instances $X$ and their corresponding model predictions $Y$ given prompt $t$, $\text{I}(Y;X|t) = \left[ \text{H}(Y|t) - \text{H}(Y|X, t) \right]$.
+Since they use the assumption that $p(x|t) = P_X(X=x) = \frac{1}{|X|}$, the equation becomes as shown in the first row of Table~\ref{tab:methods}.
+The intuition of the method is to select the prompt that guides the model to make less biased predictions on average (high $\text{H}(Y|t)$) and confident predictions about the input data (low \text{H}(Y|X, t)).